Eugene-Arutyunov/tundra/input/journal_EN.md

 24th of April

 The story about Amundsen feeding dogs to other dogs was met with complete understanding by the Nenets).

+24th of April

+It's like I'm blind and I'm just starting to tactilely feel the face of a new person, trying to understand it, but my hands are frozen in the cold, this face is this other life.

 25th of April